oier-yja/OfferDataLib/README.md

-# ThaumPluginLib
+# BigDataLibLib
-a personal  plugin lib
+a 1.12.2 plugin for spigot